-- Group 3 Demethylation inhibitors (DMI) - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 11 Quinone outside inhibitor (Qol) - Group 11+3 Qol + DMI - Group 11+7 Qol + SDHI - Do not apply consecutive sprays of solo products containing Group 7.
-Consecutive sprays include mixtures containing Group 7. - Do not apply consecutive sprays of solo products containing Group 11.
-Consecutive sprays include mixtures containing Group 11. - Do not apply more than three Group 3, 7 or 11 sprays per season (including mixtures of Group 11+3 and Group 11+7). - If two consecutive sprays of Group 3 or Group 11+3 fungicides are used, then use the same number of sprays of an alternative group(s) before using another Group 3, including sprays in the following seasons. - If applying Group 7 or Group 11 fungicides in mixtures e.g. Group 11+7.
-Do not apply more than two consecutive sprays before changing to another group. - 6.
-Rotate with products from Groups M2, M3 and M5. - 7.
+- Do not apply consecutive sprays of products containing Group 7+11.
+If applying Group 7 or Group 11 fungicides in mixtures, e.g. Group 11+7, consecutive application is allowed.
+Do not apply more than two consecutive sprays before changing to another group. - 2.
+If two consecutive sprays of Group 3 or Group 11+3 fungicides are used, then use the same number of sprays of an alternative group(s) before using another Group 3, including sprays in the following seasons. - 3.
+Rotate with products from Groups M2, M3 and M5. - 4.
 The spray program should be considered and the strategy applied on a whole-orchard basis.